wdi-sg/js-loops/README.md

 # Javascript Morning Exercise: Loops

+## Instructions
+- Fork and clone this repo.
+- Write your solutions in script.js.
+- You may run your code through your browser's console by opening index.html.

 ## Exercise 1
 Generate a random integer between 1 and 10.
 Prompt the user to guess the integer.
 Use a while loop to keep asking the user to guess an integer as long as his guess is not equal to the generated integer.
 Once he guesses it correctly, end the loop.
+_Hint: What's the difference between a do-while loop and a while loop?_

+## Exercise 2: Reversing a String
+Write a function that takes a string as an argument and returns its reverse.
+For example, reverseString("abc defg") should return "gfed cba".

-## Exercise 2
+## Exercise 3: Array Handling
 `var numArray = [3, 9, 2, 5, 3, 6, 7, 4, 8, 1, 4, 10, 21, 43, 56, 23, 54, 94, 94, 0, -2, 4, 2, 7]`

-Use loops to...
+Write functions that each take an array of numbers, e.g. numArray, and...
+1. return an array with the elements in reverse order, e.g. reverseArray([1,2,3]) should return [3,2,1]
-1. multiply each element of the above array by 2
+2. return an array with each element of the input array multiplied by 2, e.g. double([1,2,3]) should return [2,4,6]
-2. sum up all the elements of the above array
+3. return the sum up all the elements of the input array, e.g. sum([1,2,3]) should return 6
-3. return an array with only odd numbers from the above array
+4. return an array with only odd numbers from the input array, e.g. onlyOdd([1,2,3,4,5]) should return [1,3,5]
-4. find the last index of a given element in the array, e.g. the last index of 3 is 4.
 5. (Bonus) return an array where each element in this new array is the sum of the element before it and the element in its current position in the old array, e.g. the first few elements in this new array would be `[3, 12, 11, 7, 8, ...]`

-## Exercise 3
+## Exercise 4
 Examine the phonebook below.
+Write a function that takes an object, e.g. Phonebook, that uses a loop to return an object with keys and values swapped.
 ```
 var Phonebook = {
     "Aaron":    92133243,